<< Home ....

 Edradour ....
 My first ever composition for classical guitar, from 2000 - slightly Scottish feel.

 Empty Rooms ....
-Another reflective, emotive one.
+Another reflective, emotive one, revisited in April 2010 after being written in 2006.

 Gate To The Isles ....
 A folky piece with classical influences.